 ‘The fashion/anti-fashion distinction is concerned with changing and fixed modes of adornment respectively.
 Furthermore, changing fashion looks reflect and express changing, fluid situations of social mobility, while anti-fashion styles reflect and express fixed, unchanging, rigid social environments.
 For this thesis to have any validity, however, it is important to emphasize that, as regards both social and stylistic change, we are concerned not with any quantitative, measurable, objective rate of change, but rather with impressions, perceptions, assumptions and the ideology of change and progress.’

 ‘Fashion is the natural, appropriate language of the socially mobile, those between rather than within traditional social groups.
 While symbolizing social mobility and change, fashion also symbolizes the social rootlessness, anomie, alienation and atomization which are the requisite and the result of this social change.
-Fashion's function is to represent and identify the social and cultural limbo of modern urban society, where more and more people are on the move between the lower and middle classes or the middle and upper classes, or within the middle class.
-Many of us find it difficult to identify ourselves socially.
+Fashion's function is to represent and identify the social and cultural limbo of modern urban society, where more and more people are on the move between the lower and middle classes or between the middle and upper classes, or within the middle class.
+Many of us increasingly find it difficult to know where we fit in the social order.
 The old categories no longer seem to apply.
 Here is, and always has been, the spawning ground of fashion.’

 ‘Identification with and active participation in a social group always involves the human body and its adornment and clothing.
-Being a Nuba, a beatnik, a Hasidic Jew, a Hell's Angel or a hippy involves looking like a Nuba, a beatnik, a Hasidic Jew, a Hell's Angel or a hippy.
-Furthermore, as we said before, the particular style which each group adopts as 'our costume' is not arbitrary and is not interchangeable with the style of other groups: Hell's Angels could not dress like, for example, the Hare Krishna people and still visually communicate the ideology of the Hell's Angels, and vice versa.
-It is in this way that anti-fashion styles are appropriate social symbols.
+Being a Nuba, a Beatnik, a Hasidic Jew, a Hell's Angel or a Hippy involves looking like a Nuba, a Beatnik, a Hasidic Jew, a Hell's Angel or a Hippy.
+Furthermore, the particular style which each group adopts as 'our costume' is not arbitrary and is not interchangeable with the style of other groups: Hell's Angels could not dress like, for example, the Hare Krishna people and still visually communicate the ideology of the Hell's Angels, and vice versa.
+It is in this way that anti-fashion styles are appropriate - 'natural' - social symbols.
 They state not only that 'we' exist (i.e. that 'we' are a group), but they also express symbolically what kind of group it is that 'we' are.’